turn-a-round/Arduino-Charlieplexing/README.md

     S  4 -> 1 2 3 5
        5 -> 1 2 3 4

-Copy the Arduino-Charlieplexing folder inside libraries to your own arduino-ide>libraries folder to use this library.
+Copy the Arduino-Charlieplexing folder inside libraries to your own arduino-ide --> libraries folder to use this library.